What is a mountain chicken?

 These frogs care for their young, as pairs produce a foam nest to lay their eggs into.
 The tadpoles are then fed unfertilised eggs by the female to feed on during their development, producing between 10,000-25,000 eggs.

 Our conservationists along with other conservation zoos helped save the species from extinction in 2009, by airlifting them to the safety of a dedicated breeding facility.
-Today we're continuing to work to restore mountain chicken frogs, through leading scientific research and breeding them at a Secret Life of Reptiles and Amphibians.
+Today we're continuing to work to restore mountain chicken frogs, through leading scientific research and breeding them in the Secret Life of Reptiles and Amphibians habitat at London Zoo.

 Our work at ZSL